therivenman/pygop/README.md

 Greenwave/TCP updated firmware and removed HTTP service.
 This is a minor change to re-integrate pygop with greenwave's update.

 - Added basic support for firmware version 3.0.74 (HTTPS-only), requires manual identification of gateway IP (GWR disabled domain service)
-- Added settings page to hold custom configuration details such as gateway IPs; it should not be committed to the repo